mixuala/colab_utils/README.md

 inactivity or shutdown after 12hrs of training.
 This script allows you to save/restore checkpoints to Google Cloud Storage to avoid losing your results.

+You can also mount a GCS bucket on the local filesystem using the `gcsfuse` package for syncing checkpoints automatically to the cloud

 ```
 ************************************
 *     A simple working script      *